 Hyundai Ioniq 5 SUV (Starting at $41,450)

-The 2023 Hyundai Ioniq 5 is the beginning of Hyundai’s new EV series.
-The Ioniq model is available in 3 trim levels: SE, SEL, and Limited.
-All 3 trims are available as either RWD or AWD.
-The Ioniq 5 SE is the entry-level trim, with an effective price after a $7,500 federal tax credit of $36,150.
-You can save more by opting for the RWD option that gets better range but sacrifices performance.
+The 2023 Hyundai Ioniq 5 marks the start of Hyundai’s new EV series.
+To give customers more options, the Ioniq model has 3 trim levels: SE, SEL, and Limited.
+Additionally, all three trims can be purchased as either RWD or AWD.
+Starting with the Ioniq 5 SE, which is the entry-level trim.
+If saving money is a priority, opting for the RWD option is a good choice as it provides better range but sacrifices performance.

-The higher-end trims start to become more expensive and above our ideal affordable price range, but are included for comparisons.
-The Hyundai Ioniq 5 SE RWD is a great electric SUV option, especially for families, with its ample cargo space, a 300+ mile range, and under $40k after federal tax credit.
+As we move up to the higher-end trims, the prices exceed our ideal affordable price range.
+However, we have included them for comparison purposes.
+In conclusion, the Hyundai Ioniq 5 SE RWD is a fantastic electric SUV option, particularly for families, due to its spacious cargo area, impressive 300+ mile range, and a price that falls below $40k after the federal tax credit.

 |Trim||Price Starting||Range||0-60 mph|

 |Hyundai Ioniq 5 SE Standard RWD||$41,450||220mi||8.3|

 |Hyundai Ioniq 5 SE RWD||See Price and Features||303mi||7.3 sec|